 opusenc - encode audio into the Opus format

-opusenc reads audio data in either raw, Wave, or AIFF format and encodes it into an Opus stream.
+opusenc reads audio data in Wave, AIFF, FLAC, Ogg/FLAC, or raw PCM format and encodes it into an Ogg Opus stream.
 If the input file is "-" audio data is read from stdin.
-Likewise, if the output file is "-" opus data is written to stdout.
+Likewise, if the output file is "-" the Ogg Opus stream is written to stdout.

 Unless quieted opusenc displays fancy statistics about the encoding progress.